TheSolaAI/sola-application/INSTALL.md

      ```

 3. **Environment Variables**

    - Verify all required variables are set in `.env`
    - Check for typos in variable names
    - Ensure service endpoints are accessible

 4. **Network Issues**

    - Check your internet connection
    - Verify Solana RPC endpoint is responsive
    - Ensure you have access to required microservices
+   -
+5. **Application Access and Configuration**
+   - Ensure your `.env` file is properly configured in the project root directory
+   - For microservices access:
+      - Option 1 (Recommended): Use our hosted services
+         - Requires a whitelisted wallet with our default Privy App ID
+         - Must use `VITE_PRIVY_APP_ID=cm5m351oa03ij5a8yrrj64qcv`
+         - Server performs authentication and validation checks
+      - Option 2 (Self-hosted): Run your own infrastructure
+         - Deploy microservices locally or on your infrastructure
+         - Use your own Privy App ID
+         - Implement custom service logic as needed
+   - Note: The application will have limited functionality without proper microservice access

 ## Support

 If you continue to experience issues:

 1. Check existing [GitHub Issues](https://github.com/TheSolaAI/sola-application/issues)
 2. Review the [Documentation](https://github.com/TheSolaAI/sola-application/docs)
 3. Open a new GitHub issue with: